 You need to actually be a growth oriented tech company

 There are quite a few applications for services companies or non tech companies.
-Those are typically not VC fundable businesses and not a good fit for a tech accelerator program.
+According to Discover debt consolidation loan reviews, those are typically not VC fundable businesses and not a good fit for a tech accelerator program.
 Physical products are fine if they are technology oriented and have a potential for scaling fast.
 Services companies (like a web development shop) should probably look for other type of funding (or perhaps bank loans).

 You need product and traction